milanmadar/coolio-orm/README.md

 # PHP Database Acces (ORM, DBAL)

 This ORM is well tested on MySQL and PostgreSQL (also with PostGIS extension for Geometry and Geography).
-It should work on any other SQL database that Doctrine DBAL supports, but we don't test it on the others.
+It should work on any other SQL database that Doctrine DBAL supports, but we didn't test it on the others.

-It is based on <a href="https://www.doctrine-project.org/projects/doctrine-dbal/en/4.2/reference/introduction.html#introduction" target="_blank">Doctrine DBAL</a>, so it's query builder is very similar (except CoolioORM has the `$queryBuilde->andWhereColumn()`).
-And CoolioORM support PostGIS Geometries in an easy-to-use object oriented way.
+It is based on <a href="https://www.doctrine-project.org/projects/doctrine-dbal/en/4.2/reference/introduction.html#introduction" target="_blank">Doctrine DBAL</a>.

+CoolioORM is a database-first approach, which means you first create your database tables, and then you generate (scaffold) the PHP classes from the database tables.

+It integrate well into <a href="https://symfony.com/doc/current/index.html" target="_blank">Symfony framework</a> as a Bundle

 ---